 There are four broad areas of SEN need as outlined in the SEND Code of Practice 2015, these include: Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health and Sensory and/ or Physical.

-Mrs Quinn, SENCO and Mrs Barrie, Assistant SENCO, work closely with feeder primary schools.
+Mrs Quinn, SENCO and Miss L Umpleby, Learning Support Manager, work closely with feeder primary schools.
 This ensures that we are aware of the special needs of all our students before they come to us, and that they are entered onto the appropriate stage of the SEND register, following inter-school liaison.

 For students who have special needs most of their learning will take place in the mainstream classroom with a subject teacher, who will provide work at the student's level.
 Teaching Assistants are also available to support the learning of students based on individual needs.
 Sometimes a small group will be withdrawn from a lesson for specialist intervention.